What is the VAT threshold in 2025?

 Frequently Asked Questions

-How quickly do I need to register for VAT once I exceed the threshold?
+How quickly do I need to register for VAT after exceeding the threshold?

-What happens if I voluntarily register for VAT and then my turnover drops significantly?
+What happens if I register late for VAT?

 Practical Tips